raguay/TextBarScripts/README.md

+## TodoNotePlan

+This is a port of my [BitBar](https://getbitbar.com/) script by the same name.
+It will display the current days todo items from [NotePlan](https://noteplan.co/).
+It works with my [Alfred NotePlan Workflow](https://github.com/raguay/MyAlfred/blob/master/Alfred%203/NotePlanWorkflow.alfredworkflow).

+## TaskPaperTodo

 This script displays the current days todo item in the [TaskPaper](https://www.taskpaper.com/) program for the macOS.
 The items are color coded based on the tags for the todos.
 You can edit the colors by editing the script.
 You have to set the file location of the **TaskPaper** file you want to use.

 This script complements the [Alfred ToDo Workflow](https://github.com/raguay/MyAlfred/blob/master/Alfred%203/TodoWorkflow.alfredworkflow) in my [GitHub Alfred repository](https://github.com/raguay/MyAlfred)